 As weird as “hair milk” sounds, this one contains shine-boosting roucou oil (a plant oil some say is even better than argan oil), and hair loves it.
 If a silky, commercial slo-mo hair shake situation is what you seek, regular use of this smoothing leave-in spray will help get you there.

-Anyone with curly hair will tell you that a leave-in conditioner is a non-negotiable.
+Anyone with curly hair will tell you that a leave-in conditioner is nonnegotiable.
 This rich blend is loaded with ample moisturizers, including perennial favorite shea butter, so tighter curl patterns, thicker textures, and heat-styled hair can fight frizz and breakage — without having to go through an entire bottle of product in one use.

 Leave-in conditioners get a lot of credit for hydrating and repairing, but they’re also great for styling.
 This fancy cream doubles as a glossy heat protectant and disguiser of split ends, making it the perfect prep for an at-home blowout that could use some finessing.

 Gwen Stefani has had this product in her hair every day of her platinum life.
-Technically, it’s called a “Combing Creme” but it’s more like a “Smooth and Super Soft Hair Cream”.
+Technically, it’s called a “combing creme” but it’s more like a “smooth and super soft hair cream.”
 Her hairstylist, Danilo, uses it as a styling and conditioning cream, dabbing a little on each strand before he curls it.

+This article was originally published August 14, 2018.
+It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.